Appian serves $1.2bn claim against Sibanye-Stillwater over withdrawal from nickel deal - Miningmx

 “But the strategy will continue.”

+“We reject both Appian’s apparent strategy, and the substance of its comments.
+Its public characterisation of the geotechnical event experienced at Santa Rita is both superficial and wrong,” the company said.

+Sibanye-Stillwater said the dispute was to be resolved by the English High Court.
+“If Appian decides to commence proceedings, we shall vigorously defend our position and are confident that we will prevail,” the company said.
-The timing of Appian’s announcement to pursue legal claim against Sibanye-Stillwater is designed to inflict maximum damage as the mining group is due to report its full year financial and operating results for its 2021 financial year tomorrow (Thursday).

-The group is expected to unveil a strong performance owing to elevated platinum group metal prices in particular.
+Sibanye-Stillwater is due to report its full year financial and operating results for its 2021 financial year on March 3.
+(Thursday) where it is expected to unveil a strong performance owing to elevated platinum group metal prices.
 But some strategic questions hang over it it including how it will manage its ageing gold portfolio.

 In the shorter term, there’s also the matter of a potential strike at its gold mines.
 Unions have rejected a series of pay offers submitted by Sibanye-Stillwater and have subsequently received a strike certificate.
 However, the unions are yet to press the button on a strike.